mantoni/pdfmatch.js/README.md

   Options:
     --config  Use the given config file
-     --debug  Don't create the PDF or execute commands, but print the text -l  Use the given language(s), overrides the configured "lang"
+    --delete  Remove source file if match was found and command executed --debug  Don't create the PDF or execute commands, but print the text -l  Use the given language(s), overrides the configured "lang"
 ```